pyenv/pyenv/README.md

 As time goes on, ruby versions you install will accumulate in your `~/.rbenv/versions` directory.

-There is no uninstall or remove command in rbenv, so removing old versions is a simple matter of `rm -rf` the directory of the relevant ruby version you want removed under `~/.rbenv/versions`
+There is no uninstall or remove command in `rbenv`, so removing old versions is a simple matter of `rm -rf` the directory of the relevant ruby version you want removed under `~/.rbenv/versions`